mrotaru/how-linux-works-notes/README.md

 - every user-space process has a user _owner_, which process runs _as_
 - users cannot interfere with other user's processes
 - `root` user, aka `superuser` - can do anything to any process and any file

+## 2. Basic Commands and Directory Hierarchy

+### Shell
+- Unix had Bourne shell - `/bin/sh`; Linux comes with `bash` - Bourne Again Shell
+- default shell for each user - in `/etc/passwd`
+- `/etc/shells` provides a list with all installed shells
+- Ubuntu: default shell is `/bin/bash`, but `/bin/sh` is also installed by default
+- Ubuntu: `/bin/sh` is **not** the Bourne shell; it's a symbolic link to `/bin/dash`
+- `dash` is a modern POSIX-compliant implementation of Bourne shell (https://linux.die.net/man/1/dash)

+#### Standard Input and Standard Output
+- Unix processes use I/O _streams_ to read and write data
+- kernel provides a standard input stream, used by some programs when input is not specified (ex: `cat`)
+- <kbd>CTRL</kbd> + <kbd>D</kbd>: stops current standard input entry from terminal - which can also terminate the program
+- <kbd>CTRL</kbd> + <kbd>C</kbd>: terminates current program
+- kernel gives each program a standard output - normally connected to the terminal
+- many commands are like `cat` - read from _stdin_ if no input stream specified
+- output behavior varies more - some programs send output only to _stdout_, others can also write to files

+## Other Resources
+- "live" book about Linux internals: https://0xax.gitbooks.io/linux-insides/content/